Academic Master

 • Association Tells the relationship between two or more independent objects called set objects.

-• Classification: It is the plotting of numerous entities on to a mutual class.
-In object-oriented environment, every object has its corresponding class
+• Classification: It is the plotting of numerous entities onto a mutual class.
+In an object-oriented environment, every object has its corresponding class

-• DBMS: A database management system (DBMS) is a computer software application that works together with applications, end-users, and the database itself to analyse and capture data.
+• DBMS: A database management system (DBMS) is a computer software application that uses applications, end-users, and the database to analyze and capture data.

 • Generalization: It combines many classes of objects with similar operations into a general superclass.
 The superclass shows the type of objects that are related by a single (is-a) relation.

-• GIS: A geographic information system (GIS) is a method aimed to manipulate, capture, manage, analyse, store and present geographic or spatial data.
+• GIS: A geographic information system (GIS) is a method for manipulating, capturing, managing, analyzing, storing, and presenting geographic or spatial data.

-• Object Oriente Programming: Object-oriented programming (OOP) states a form of computer programming (software design) in which developer declare not only the data type of a data structure but also the types of functions that can be applied to the data structure.
+• Object-Oriented Programming (OOP) is a form of computer programming (software design) in which the developer declares not only the data type of a data structure but also the types of functions that can be applied to it.

-• Object-Oriented Data Model: The four basic concepts of the object-oriented data model are: generalisation, aggregation, classification, and association.
+• Object-Oriented Data Model: The four basic concepts of the object-oriented data model are: generalization, aggregation, classification, and association.

 References